Search

 Ambulance

 A base component without the internal components of an ambulance costs about $210,000.
-With all of the features and internal components of an ambulance, it will cost around $300,000.
+With all of an ambulance’s features and internal components, it will cost around $300,000.

 Mobile Response Van